 Trade Agreements: The U.S. and Angola signed a Trade & Investment Framework Agreement (TIFA) in 2009.
 The first meeting of the United States-Angolan Council on Trade and Investment was held in June 2010 in Luanda.
-See the press release below for more information.

 U.S.-Angola Trade Facts

-Angola was the United States' 71st largest goods export market in 2013.
+Angola was the United States' 99th largest goods export market in 2018.

 U.S. goods exports to Angola in 2018 were $525 million, down 35.1% ($284 million) from 2017 and down 74.0% from 2008.

-Angola was the United States' 38th largest supplier of goods imports in 2018.
+- Angola was the United States' 61st largest supplier of goods imports in 2018.

 - U.S. foreign direct investment (FDI) in Angola (stock) was $394 million in 2018, a 49.5% decrease from 2017.
 There is no information on the distribution of U.S. FDI in Angola.